RyanBram/RPGMDynamicActions/DynamicMotion/PluginParameter.md

 Description example: When the actor is the actor.
 `condition = a.isActor()`

-*) From ver1.08, it has been changed to a repeat item.

 #### position

 The target position of the motion.
 0: overhead, 1: center, 2: feet, 3: screen.